- City Services

 Collectively, for all three services, the proposed rate increases would generate nearly $5 million over the five-year rate period for critical maintenance and rehabilitation of water, sewer pipes and storm drain infrastructure throughout the City.

 The Del Mar Public Works Department provides water service to nearly 1,900 metered accounts, including residential, commercial, public facilities and the Del Mar Fairgrounds.
-The system includes: 27 miles of water mains; four storage reservoirs totaling 4 million gallons of capacity; 664 valves, and 275 fire hydrants.
+The system includes: 27 miles of water mains; four storage reservoirs totaling 4 million gallons of capacity; approximately 990 valves, and 350 fire hydrants.
 Through 2024, nearly $1.8 million in system improvements, including pipeline and valve upgrades, would be completed with funding from the rate increase.

 The Del Mar Public Works Department operates a sewer system serving nearly 1,700 connections.
 The City contracts with the San Elijo Wastewater Joint Powers Authority and the City of San Diego Metropolitan Wastewater System to treat its sewage.
-The wastewater system includes: nearly 29 miles of sewer pipe; four miles of force main; two pump stations and 586 manholes.
+The wastewater system includes: nearly 25 miles of sewer pipe; four miles of force main; two pump stations and approximately 590 manholes.
 Through 2024, a capital improvement program envisions nearly $2 million in improvements through, including $1.3 million in repairs that are considered urgent.